-Alex Espinosa, SBA lending consultant and founder of BOLD Lender, recommends researching banks before you apply for a loan.
+Research multiple banks before you apply for a loan.
 Like doctors, banks have specialties.
-You should find banks that are able to help you – don't waste your time applying to banks that can’t.
+You should find banks that are able to help you ― don’t waste your time applying to banks that can’t.
 Lining up multiple institutions also gives you a greater chance to be approved for a loan with favorable terms for your business’ needs.

-BJ Lackland, co-founder and CIO of IBI Spikes Fund, suggests seeking capital from multiple sources.
-"In any negotiation, it helps to have options," he told Business News Daily.
+BJ Lackland, co-founder and chief information officer of IBI Spikes Fund, suggests seeking capital from multiple sources.
+“In any negotiation, it helps to have options,” he said.

 Bankers and lenders won’t take you seriously if you seem unprepared or unsure of what you’re talking about.

-"Speaking the same language as your lender demonstrates that you understand the process and your responsibilities, increasing your lender's confidence in you," said Paola Garcia, vice president and small business advisor at Pursuit.
-"This can also help you spot warning signs that a potential lender may not have the experience you need or may demonstrate predatory lending behaviors – either of which can result in a loan that's poorly structured, with repayment terms that jeopardize your business's cash flow."
+“Speaking the same language as your lender demonstrates that you understand the process and your responsibilities, increasing your lender’s confidence in you,” said Paola Garcia-Villari, managing vice president at Pursuit.
+“This can also help you spot warning signs that a potential lender may not have the experience you need or may demonstrate predatory lending behaviors ― either of which can result in a loan that’s poorly structured, with repayment terms that jeopardize your business’ cash flow.”